nileane/TangerineUI-for-Mastodon/README.md

 ## Installation for Glitch-soc admins

-Tangerine UI does not yet support Glitch-soc features, but it can still be installed as a vanilla skin on your Glitch-soc instance.
+Tangerine UI does not yet support Glitch-soc's features and layout, but it can still be installed as a vanilla skin on your Glitch-soc instance.

 1. **Copy the files** from [this folder](https://github.com/nileane/TangerineUI-for-Mastodon/tree/main/mastodon/app/javascript/styles/) to your Mastodon themes directory `app/javascript/styles/`: